Wildhoney/ReactStateProvider/README.md

-# ReactStateProvider
+# ReactStoreProvider

-Another way to manage global state in any given component tree using providers and hooks.
+> Another way to manage global state in any given component tree using providers and hooks.